-Su has been a Country Home Services client for about 4-5 year now and she is a great advocate for her community.
-Su is a council member, a Justice of the Peace and also a works as a volunteer Aged Care Peer Champion.
-This is a unique but highly important role that she does with COTA’s support (an Aged Care body that promote and protect the wellbeing of older Australians).
-Being a Peer champion, means she provides 1:1 support to people going through the My Aged Care process in order to access Aged Care Services.
+Su has been a Country Home Services customer for about 4-5 years now and she is a great advocate for her community.
+Su is a council member, a Justice of the Peace and also works as a volunteer Aged Care Peer Champion.
+This is a unique and highly important role that she does with COTA’s support (an Aged Care body that promote and protect the wellbeing of older Australians).
+Being a peer champion, means she provides one to one support to people going through the My Aged Care process in order to access Aged Care Services.
 She takes the fear and confusion out of this process because having received services herself, she understands the process and how helpful the extra support is in life.

 Su came to be an Aged Care Peer Champion when a friend put her name forward as she knew Su would be perfect for the position.
 Su agreed and then she started her training with COTA.
-Su’s background in life always supported the community through working in disability and then becoming a civil celebrant where she conducted marriages and many funerals on the Yorke Peninsula.
+Throughout her life, Su has always supported the community through working in disability and then becoming a civil celebrant where she conducted marriages and many funerals on the Yorke Peninsula.
 It was during the process of conducting funerals that Su had often asked herself “Who is advocating for these people?” and when becoming a Peer Champion, she really identified just how important receiving services were, in her words “Where would these older people be without assistance”.

-Since Su received her training from COTA she has been speaking to a lot of community groups where she found her information received with great enthusiasm which inspired her to move forward with her volunteering.
-Often a community talk will lead to many 1:1 visits.
+Since Su received her training from COTA she has been speaking to a lot of community groups where she found her information was received with great enthusiasm which inspired her to move forward with her volunteering.
+Often a community talk will lead to many one to one visits.